yellowbyte/Reverse-Engineering-Journal/contents/languages/C++_Reversing.md

 ---
 #### *<p align='center'> Name Mangling </p>*
 ---
-* __Name Mangling__: a technique to support Method Overloading (multiple functions with same name but accept different parameters), since a function in a PE or ELF file is only labeled with its name, by embedding parameters information into function name
+* __Name Mangling__: a technique where parameters information are embedded into function name.
+It is to support Method Overloading (multiple functions with same name but accept different parameters), since a function in a PE or ELF file is only labeled by its name
 #
 <strong><p align='center'><a href="/contents/instruction-sets/ARM.md">ARM</a> <- <a href="/README.md#-reverse-engineering-reference-manual-beta-">RERM</a>[<a href="languages.md">.languages</a>] -> <a href="Python_Reversing.md">Python Reversing</a></p></strong>